2019 New England Patriots season: Week 17: vs. Miami Dolphins

 This was Dolphins head coach Brian Flores's first return to Gillette Stadium since leaving the Patriots following the win in Super Bowl LIII.
 Flores served 15 years as a scout and assistant to Bill Belichick.
 This was the Pats' first loss to Miami at home since 2008, which was also the last season the Patriots failed to win their division or make the playoffs.
 With the loss, coupled with a Kansas City Chiefs win, the Patriots failed to earn a first-round bye in the AFC playoffs for the first time since 2009.
 This was the only game all season in which the Patriots defense allowed 300 yards passing.
 This also ended up being quarterback Tom Brady's last regular season game in a Patriots uniform, as he announced on March 17, 2020, that he would leave the Patriots after 20 years with the team and subsequently signed with the Tampa Bay Buccaneers the same day.
+This also ended up being the final regular season game of the Brady–Belichick era.